cloudfakers/zuul/README.md

 Zuul: The Abiquo Gatekeeper
 ===========================

-Zuul is a small IRC bot to control the door so we can just keep doing our shit when someone rings.
+Zuul is a small IRC bot used to open the office door.
+It runs on a Raspberry Pi and sends a signal to the appropriate GPIO pin when the "open door" command is issued.
+This way wa can keep working on our shit without having to traverse the office everytime someone rings.

 The C code to access the GPIO registers is inspired by: http://elinux.org/RPi_GPIO_Code_Samples